maximmax42/Discord-CustomRP/README.md

 * Russian

 If you know how to localize apps in Visual Studio, go ahead and do that, and send a pull request.
 If you don't - open an issue about wanting to participate with translation and I'll hook you up with strings to translate.

+## Feedback
+If you have any problems with the app, or you have suggestions on making it more functional, you can open an issue ticket, or contact me on Discord - maximmax42#5572.